Bevan Spencer von Einem: 2007

 On 4 February 2007, the ABC reported that von Einem had been charged over commercial dealings during his incarceration, including selling hand-painted greeting cards.

 On 14 June 2007, the ABC reported that von Einem had been charged with producing and possessing child pornography, with police alleging that he had handwritten three fictitious stories describing sexual acts between a child and a man.
 His lawyer believed a handwriting analysis would clear von Einem.

-On 27 July 2007 it was announced that von Einem had been transferred from the maximum security B-Division of Yatala Labour Prison to Port Augusta Prison.
+On 27 July 2007, it was announced that von Einem had been transferred from the maximum security B-Division of Yatala Labour Prison to Port Augusta Prison.

 On 11 August 2007, The Australian reported that detectives were calling for information to establish the identity of a young man seen in the Seven Network's news archive, showing police searching a storm water drain in the days after the Beaumont Children's disappearance.
 The man bore a striking resemblance to a youthful von Einem.
 On 13 August 2007, the Seven Network followed this with a story that the man standing next to the Einem lookalike in their archived film matched the police sketch of the suspect seen with the Beaumonts at the beach on the day of their disappearance.

 On 1 November 2007, the ABC reported that after 24 years behind bars, von Einem was now eligible to apply for parole.
 However, South Australian Premier Mike Rann had vowed to enforce new legislation to ensure von Einem would never leave prison alive.

 2008

 On 28 March 2008, the ABC reported that the child pornography found in von Einem's cell had been determined not to have been written by him and that fingerprints did not match.
 Defence lawyer Sam Abbott said he expected the Director of Public Prosecutions to drop the most serious charge of producing the material and, if not, he would argue there was no case to answer.
 It was also announced that von Einem had been excused from attending his court hearings so that he could avoid an "unpleasant" three-hour drive with other inmates.

+On 2 April 2008, the Sunday Mail reported that detectives launched a new investigation into the Family Murders including interviewing and DNA-testing associates of von Einem.

+2009

+On 24 June 2009, the ABC reported that von Einem had been sentenced to an extra three months in jail for having child pornography in his cell.
+However, the Supreme Court judge later declined to extend Von Einem's non-parole term.

+2019

+On 14 September 2019, The Advertiser reported that crime author Debi Marshall had interviewed von Einem at Port Augusta prison.
+Despite being incarcerated for decades, von Einem reportedly still denied being a killer; however, he admitted to picking up hitchhikers, but never harming them.

+2021

+On 2 September 2021, News.com.au reported that investigative journalist Debi Marshall once again interviewed von Einem at Port Augusta prison.
+Upon questioning von Einem about Richard Kelvin's murder, she reported that "a psychopath came out".